evgeniiasamsonova/Yandex-Practicum/README.md

 3. Project about real estate market

-Basic tools: Matplotlib, Pandas, Python, data visualization, exploratory data analysis, data preprocessing
+Tools: Matplotlib, Pandas, Python, data visualization, exploratory data analysis, data preprocessing

 Research of advertisements for the sale of apartments Based on the Yandex.Realty service data, the market value was determined real estate objects of different types, typical parameters of apartments, depending on distance from the center.
 Data preprocessing has been carried out.
 Added new data.
 Histograms, boxplots, scatterplots are constructed.

+4. Tableau dashboards
+- a project to create a dashboard on user events for a news aggregator.
+Using Yandex.Zen data to build a dashboard with metrics of user interaction with article cards
+Tools: PostgreSQL, Python, SQLAlchemy, Tableau, dash, dashboard building, product metrics.
+- study of a survey of customers of a telecommunications company Research data from the results of a survey that reflects the current level of consumer loyalty (NPS) of customers of a telecommunications company.
+Tools: Pandas, Python, SQL, Tableau, dashboard building